grst/bioqc_geo/07_curating_data.md

 We retrieved sample metadata for GEO using the [GEOmetadb](https://www.bioconductor.org/packages/release/bioc/vignettes/GEOmetadb/inst/doc/GEOmetadb.html) package [@geometadb].
 We download the studies with [GEOquery](https://bioconductor.org/packages/release/bioc/html/GEOquery.html) [@geoquery] and store them as R [ExpressionSet](https://bioconductor.org/packages/devel/bioc/vignettes/Biobase/inst/doc/ExpressionSetIntroduction.pdf) [@Huber2015] using the R script [geo_to_eset.R](https://github.com/grst/BioQC_GEO_analysis/blob/master/scripts/geo_to_eset.R) ^[https://github.com/grst/BioQC_GEO_analysis/blob/master/scripts/geo_to_eset.R].
 We used the `annotGPL=TRUE` option of GEOquery's `getGEO` function to obtain gene symbols for the studies, where available.
-Since the tissue signatures use human gene symbols, we added human orthologs for all mouse and rat samples using the [ribiosAnnotation](https://github.com/bedapub/ribiosUtils) ^[https://github.com/bedapub/ribiosUtils] package.
+Since the tissue signatures use human gene symbols, we added human orthologs for all mouse and rat samples.

 ###  Filtering GEO data